OPEN STUDIOS, Kulturstiftung Schloss Wiepersdorf

 August 20, 2023

-I will show excerpts from my current work in progress:
+I will show excerpts from the current work in progress:

 ABOUT AN UNDISCIPLINABLE TREE